-Another noteworthy course in Targ’s Peace Studies program, titled “Classical and Contemporary Marxism,” includes the screening of two propaganda films that reflect course’s leftist orientation.
-One of those films, according to a course catalog description, “illustrates the trajectory from Marx’s Manifesto to anti-globalization movements,” while the second lionizes the anti-capitalist Zapatista terrorists in Chiapas, Mexico, showing how their activities “intertwine” so-called “post-colonial” theories of liberation with “liberation theology.”
+Another noteworthy course in Targ’s Peace Studies program at that time, titled “Classical and Contemporary Marxism,” included the screening of two propaganda films that reflect course’s leftist orientation.
+One of those films, according to a course catalog description, “illustrates the trajectory from Marx’s Manifesto to anti-globalization movements,” while the second lionized the socialist Zapatista terrorists in Chiapas, Mexico, showing how their activities “intertwine[d]” so-called “post-colonial” theories of liberation with “liberation theology.”

-A third course in the Peace Studies program, titled “Persuasion in Social Movements,” offers a practical training curriculum for radical activists.
-As described in the course catalog, this class “focuses on six essential functions persuasion serves for social movements.”
-Among these are: “transforming perceptions of reality; altering self-perceptions of protesters; [and] legitimizing the social movement.”
+A third course in the Peace Studies program, titled “Persuasion in Social Movements,” offered a practical training curriculum for radical activists.
+As described in the course catalog, this class focused on “six essential functions persuasion serves for social movements.”
+Among these were: “transforming perceptions of reality; altering self-perceptions of protesters; [and] legitimizing the social movement.”

-In addition to his duties as a professor, Targ has served as the coordinator and administrator of Purdue’s “Committee on Peace Studies,” which offers counseling to students and commonly brings radical speakers to campus.
+In addition to his duties as a professor, Targ had served as the coordinator and administrator of Purdue’s “Committee on Peace Studies,” which offered counseling to students and commonly brings radical speakers to campus.